Flying-fox movement ecology

 Flying-foxes are charismatic bats found across the Old World and Australia.
 They are the most mobile mammals on earth by most measures, and ideal models for studying movement across a wide range of spatiotemporal scales.
 Flying-fox movements range from small relocations within colonies and foraging sites, to nightly foraging trips of up to 80 km, to long-distance nomadism covering thousands of kilometres across up to 16 degrees of latitude in a single year.

 Their extreme mobility makes flying-foxes key long-distance pollen and seed dispersers in Australia’s fragmented forest ecosystems, and enables their successful exploitation of the unpredictable resource environment of this country.
 However, their mobility also facilitates transmission of disease and often brings them in conflict with humans, and so they require a precarious balancing of conservation and management concern.

-Understanding how and why flying-foxes move across different spatiotemporal scales is crucial for the management of the species, the habitats in which it lives, and the trajectory of new emerging diseases.
-Recent advances in tracking technology and remote-sensing, combined with detailed long-term monitoring of flying-foxes colonies across their distribution, makes it possible - for the first time - to investigate movement from local to continental scales in a single animal system.
+Understanding how and why flying-foxes move across different spatiotemporal scales is crucial for the management of the species, the habitats in which they live, and the trajectory of new emerging diseases.
+Recent advances in tracking technology and remote-sensing, makes it possible - for the first time - to investigate movement from local to continental scales in a single animal system.

 Nomadic movements of two adult female grey-headed flying-foxes, tracked over a period of five years (Welbergen et al. 2020).